 Sign up with Parent Profiles to create your adoption profile today and start connecting with expectant and placing parents.
 Your profile will be featured on many of the best known adoption websites.
 Mention you saw this ad or when completing your paperwork use code PPCN and we will give you 30 days free*.

 The information and links displayed above relate to profile posting services provided on the ParentProfiles.com web site, which is a service of Adoption Profiles, L.L.C., who sponsors this section and is solely responsible for its content.

 Have a question?
 Comment?
 In Your Words is your way to reach out to the adoption community and get tips from others and share important information.
-Be the first to contribute today.

 Have something to share in the next issue of the emag?
 Please use the form below to tell us about your thoughts, comments, experiences, feedback, etc. Your submission may appear in an upcoming issue of the emag.